Deelvin/tvm/demo/DLRM/README.md

 * Uploads DLRM repository and MLCommons Inference repository.
 * Uploads 100 GB DLRM model.
 The model will be stored in tvm/demo/DLRM/model folder.
 * Performs weights extraction for further inference.
 The converted weights are stored in tvm/demo/DLRM/converted folder.
+* Updates MLCommons Inference repository to run DLRM model with tvm inference.
+* Generates fake dataset for inference.

+Note: it is not required to setup envirenment variables according to /inference/recommendation/dlrm/pytorch/README.md because these variables are set at the beginning of run_local.sh script.

 # DLRM model tuning